 I chose to locate my home and my family business in Richmond Hill 23 years ago because I felt that it was one of the greatest communities in Ontario in which to work and raise a family.
 West Photo is our family business and we have served thousands of residents in our community for over 30 years.
 Through my occupation as a photographer, I have had the pleasure to get to know many fellow Richmond Hill residents.
 This has given me an excellent perspective regarding what we all value as a community.

 Besides being a former teacher, I am a father, husband and volunteer for many organizations (see resume below).
-I have made a conscious decision to be an actively engaged citizen, and being the appointed interim Ward 4 Councilor is only the latest manifestation of this decision.
+I have made a conscious decision to be an actively engaged citizen, and being Ward 4 Councilor is only the latest manifestation of this decision.
 Whenever I have seen a community need to be filled, I have always been willing to step in and do my part.
 My volunteer life has shaped my decisions on issues that have come before council.
 I have been able to see issues from a resident’s point of view and also from the point of view of the business community.
 My commitment to Richmond Hill has been evolving for many years but. my goal has always been to do what I can to make this the best community it can be.

 Council has made some wise decisions in Richmond Hill over the years: